Tinomuchenje/ZinwaPay/README.md

 # Zinwa Pay

-This is a mobile application for managing Zinwa payments.
+This is a mobile application for managing Zinwa payments proof of concept.
 From viewing previous invoices to making bill payments to the water authority.